Innovation

 • WELL 76 Thermal Comfort

 A notable unique optimization that “The Spark” is on track to achieve from the water concept category is the water treatment feature.
-The water treatment features require specialty treatment to drinking water systems including activated carbon filters to remove organic chemicals, sediment filters to remove suspended solids and UVGI treatment to eliminate microbial concerns.
+The water treatment features require specialty treatment for drinking water systems including activated carbon filters to remove organic chemicals, sediment filters to remove suspended solids, and UVGI treatment to eliminate microbial concerns.

-WELL lighting concept encourages building owners to contentiously coordinate building massing, fenestration sizing, glare reduction strategies and lighting design to maximize the occupant experience.
-The American Family project is on track to achieve the following lighting features; Visual Lighting Design, Circadian Lighting Design, Electric Light Glare Control, Solar Glare Control, Automated Shading And Dimming Controls, Right To Light and Daylighting Fenestration.
+WELL lighting concept encourages building owners to contentiously coordinate building massing, fenestration sizing, glare reduction strategies, and lighting design to maximize the occupant experience.
+The project is on track to achieve the following lighting features; Visual Lighting Design, Circadian Lighting Design, Electric Light Glare Control, Solar Glare Control, Automated Shading And Dimming Controls, Right To Light, and Daylighting Fenestration.